 There were some larger trends that we found in both rounds of our usability tests.
 They were ideas that emerged by digging deeper into our findings and looking at the bigger picture, and we made sure to keep them in mind as we geared up to finalise our whimbrel design.

-During our benchmark usability tests and our own observations, we identified a lot of accessibility issues in the original Whimbrels.
-We concepted and came up with ways to solve these issues, using heuristics and our expertise as designers.
+We identified a lot of accessibility issues in the original Whimbrels during our benchmark tests.
+We came up with ways to solve these issues, using heuristics and our expertise as designers.

-In our mid-fi test, we didn’t test our changes as we knew they would function as intended.
-No comment is a good comment, and we got no comments about the text being hard to read.
+In our mid-fi test, we didn’t test our changes as we knew they would function as intended - and they did.

-To make our design easier and clearer to use, we had added many signals that it was a touchscreen you could interact with.
-However, this wide range of options may have made people unsure of where they were meant to start.
+To make our design easier to use, we had added many signals that it was a touchscreen you could interact with.
+However, this made people unsure of where they were meant to start.

-In our final design, we grouped all the scroll indicators in one corner of the screen.
-This minimised confusion and let users know how to start interacting with the screen.
+In our final design, we grouped all the scroll indicators in one corner of the screen to minimise confusion.

 I also led a demo session with the team at Story Inc, where I walked them through using webflow to style future whimbrels.
 It was a really rewarding culmination of weeks of research, and I was really proud of how much I’d managed to learn and create.